daejah-atkinson/2048-Browser-Game/README.md

 <h2>Project Description</h2>

-<p> 2048 is a single player game where you combine numbered tiles on a game board to create a tile with the sum of the two numbers slid together.
+<p> 2048 is a single player game where you combine numbered tiles on a game board to create a tile with the sum of the two numbers that were slid together.
 Keep combining the tiles until you create a tile totaling 2048, once you've done this you win.
 If you fill the entire game board and can no longer slide tiles together, you lose. </p>

 <h2> Wire Frames </h2>